DevExpress/devextreme-documentation/concepts/05 Widgets/FileUploader/00 Overview.md

-The **FileUploader** widget enables an end user to upload files to the server.
+The **FileUploader** UI component enables an end user to upload files to the server.
 An end user can select files in the file explorer or drag and drop files on the page's **FileUploader** area.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/FileUploader/FileSelection/"